 When I feel taken care of, everything else seems to be easier.

-Baby was ready for his nap.
+The baby was ready for nap.
 As he dozed off I turned a corner in the airport and BAM!
 There was a DJ blasting music in front of the MAC store.
-Of course, baby woke up crying.
-Who the hell decided it was a good idea to have a DJ blasting loud music at the airport at 10am?
+Of course, the baby woke up crying.
+Who the hell decided it was a good idea to have a DJ blasting loud music at the airport at 10 am?
 Also, when did I become someone who complains about this?

 After getting coffee and some lunch for later, I finally found the family restroom.
 Baby just fell asleep again when the toilet flushing woke him up.
 Akk!
 I was starting to think I need to play music and maybe a recording of trampling elephants while he sleeps to prepare him for future travels.